 A scheduled vapor recovery system test cannot be canceled and/or rescheduled without the prior approval of the Control Officer.
 The Responsible Official or designated testing company may submit a request to DAQ by email or phone to cancel the test for cause, but only before the test date.
-The Responsible Official or testing company must then submit a new Test Notification Form to the Control Officer by mail, fax or hand delivery no later than three business days before the new test date.
+The Responsible Official or testing company must then submit a new Test Notification Form to the Control Officer by mail, fax or hand delivery no later than three business days before the new test date if the rescheduled test will take longer than five business days.